Missing -mfpu=neon in CFLAGS/CXXFLAGS when building for ARM and NEON is supported but not gcc's default

 The platform was a zynq, so it does support NEON and cmake properly detected support of it.

-#1 Updated by Philip Balister about 1 year ago
+#1 Updated by Philip Balister over 1 year ago

 Use a toolchain file.
 Auto detect for NEON is broken in the cmake.
 See:

 #3 Updated by Sylvain Munaut over 1 year ago

 Well yes, using a toolchain file "fixes it" ... but IMHO that's only a work around.
 The build process does detect neon automatically properly and put the HAS_NEON (or similar) defines, but it doesn't set -mfpu=neon in the CFLAGS and it should do that on its own IMHO.